andreslopezco/portfolio-astro/README.md

 To view the website locally or contribute to the project, follow these steps:

-1.  **Clone Repository:** Use NPM to create a new project based on the latest version of Astro using the following command:
+1.  **Clone Repository:**

+    Use NPM to create a new project based on the latest version of Astro using the following command:
-    bashCopy code

     `npm create astro@latest -- --template andreslopezco/portfolio-astro`

     This will create a new project based on the Astro template.

-2.  **Navigate to Project Directory:** Once the project is created, navigate to the project directory using the command line:
+2.  **Navigate to Project Directory:**

+    Once the project is created, navigate to the project directory using the command line:
-    bashCopy code

     `cd your-project-directory`

 3.  **Install Dependencies:** Install project dependencies using NPM:

-    bashCopy code

     `npm install`

-4.  **Run Development Server:** Start the development server to preview changes locally:
+4.  **Run Development Server:**

+    Start the development server to preview changes locally:
-    bashCopy code

     `npm run dev`